leuchine/multi-domain-sentiment/README.md

 2. Randomly split each dataset into training (e.g. laptops/trn), development (e.g. laptops/dev) and testing datasets (e.g. laptops/tst).
 Put all datasets into a folder named 'dataset'.
 Thus, the directory structure looks like dataset/laptops/trn.

-Preprocessing and Run the Algorithm
+Preprocessing and Run the Demo
 ======

 1. Run `python preprocessing.py`.
 This program will iterate through the 'dataset' folder and generate files like dictionaries, embeddings and transformed datasets.